Skip to content

 The generated SQL will be: SELECT count(*) as value FROM logs WHERE (severity = 'ERROR') AND timestamp >= now() - toIntervalSecond(300)

 Result: Every minute, LogChef checks error count.
-If > 100, it fires the alert to Alertmanager.
-Alertmanager sends a message to your Slack #api-alerts channel.
+If > 100, it sends emails to the selected team members and posts the webhook payload.
 You can see all firings in LogChef’s alert history.

 Simple & Advanced Modes